seanfkiely/seanfkiely.github.io/_research/research_experience.md

 ## Works in Progress

-### The Effect of Personal Experiences on Motivated Reasoning and Belief Updating: Evidence from A Retail Experiment in Vietnam}
+### The Effect of Personal Experiences on Motivated Reasoning and Belief Updating: Evidence from A Retail Experiment in Vietnam
 (with Kristin Kiesel and Ute Rink)